Joining the Core

 A: Members of the Maize Rage Core ensure that their opinions on the Maize Rage are heard.
 Additionally, Core members get first choice on attended road trips and representing the Maize Rage in other events.

 Q: Are the Monday night meetings open to everyone?

 A: YES.
 Anyone can attend the meetings.
 There is no exclusion when it comes to being a part of the “core” or attending the Monday night meetings.
 All are welcome to the Monday night meetings, and all are welcome to put in input, commentary, etc into the meetings.
 There is no need to be shy or hold back your Michigan pride and ideas for support.

 Q: Where and when do I buy tickets?

 A: Tickets are sold through the Athletic Tickets Office.
 Returning students can purchase tickets with their football tickets in March while new students can purchase tickets in June.

 Q: What is appropriate gameday apparel for the Maize Rage?

 A: A maize Michigan shirt, a Michigan basketball jersey, or costume is required to sit in the bleachers.
 It is also high advisable that all members of the Maize Rage follow this dress code regardless of where they are sitting.

-As a student run organization registered with the Michigan Student Assembly (MSA), the Maize Rage is required to have a constitution.
+As a student run organization registered with the Center for Campus Involvement (CCI), the Maize Rage is required to have a constitution.
 Click to view the Maize Rage Constitution